asrhou/NATMI/README.md

 ### Supported Species

 For data using official gene symbols, NATMI can support 21 species including human, mouse, rat, zebrafish, etc. as listed at: [NCBI HomoloGene Database](https://www.ncbi.nlm.nih.gov/homologene/statistics/) and for human and mouse it can work with additional IDs (see [supported IDs](#supported-ids)).
-All supported species can be listed running ExtractEdges.py with '--species list' argument and then specified by using '--species [species_name]' argument.
+All supported species can be listed running ExtractEdges.py with '--species list' argument and then a particular specified by using '--species [species_name]' argument.

+'--species list' [guess it might be good to add that if possible]

 **Note**: The ligand-receptor interactions provided in connectomeDB2020 are based on human ligands and receptors.
 To run NATMI on other species, the homologs of interacting pairs from [NCBI HomoloGene Database](https://www.ncbi.nlm.nih.gov/homologene/statistics/) are extracted.
 Since some reported ligand-receptor pairs might be human specific only, always check the literature to verify if a reported edge is valid for other analyzed species.

 ### Expression Data

-User-specified gene/protein abundance matrix files are supported in the following formats: csv, tsv, txt, xls or xlsx and require the gene/protein IDs to be one of the following: official gene symbols (deafult) or human HGNC IDs, mouse MGI IDs, or human and mouse Entrez gene IDs, Ensembl gene IDs, and UniProt IDs (see [required data and formats](#required-data-and-formats)).
+User-specified gene/protein abundance matrix files are supported in the following formats: csv, tsv, txt, xls or xlsx and require the gene/protein IDs to be one of the following: official gene symbols (deafult) or human HGNC IDs, mouse MGI IDs, or human and mouse Entrez gene IDs, Ensembl gene IDs, and UniProt IDs (see [Supported IDs](#supported-IDs)).
 Additionally, [Tabula Muris](https://tabula-muris.ds.czbiohub.org/), [Tabula Muris Senis](https://tabula-muris-senis.ds.czbiohub.org/) and [FANTOM5 cell atlas](http://fantom.gsc.riken.jp/5/suppl/Ramilowski_et_al_2015/) can also be explored.

 ### Ligand-Receptor Interactions (connectomeDB2020 or user-supplied interactions)

+[can user-supplied ligand-receptors list for human and mouse be in the form of other ids?]

+[do user-supplied ligand-receptors IDs for human and mouse must match teh IDs the expression data?]

+[for "pairsM.csv", what happens if user wants to run it on different files? can he/she just create multiple directories and specify them to run? (of course one at the time).
+If so, that coud allow trying pairs from many sources. other option would be to just add this argument as a name.
+For example you could make an empty directory 'lrc2u' (u - user-supplied) and allow user to put mutltiple pair files in there: cellPhoneDB.xlsx, jordan_pairs.tsv (could even support other formats but you can keep .csv only of course)
+  --signalType SIGNALTYPE --->>> lrc2p (default) | lrc2p .... or [name]
+so --signalType jordan_pairs: would run /lrc2u/jordan_pairs.xlsx pairs]

 In 2015, we publised a first draft of human cell interactions and a database of human ligand-receptor pairs ([Ramilowski, J. A., et al.  Nat Commun 6, 7866 (2015)](https://www.nature.com/articles/ncomms8866)).
 This database compiled 708 ligands and 691 receptors into 2,422 human ligand-receptor interacting pairs (1,894 pairs with primary literature support, and an additional 528 putative pairs with high-throughput protein-protein interaction evidence).
 In 2020, we made an updated and expanded database of 2,187 human ligand-receptor pairs with primary litarture support and additional 1,791 putative pairs and named it **connectomeDB2020** [\reference to the paper].
 By default, ExtractEdges.py of NATMI extracts edges from input expression data based on the literature-supported ligand-receptor pairs from connectomeDB2020.